aswinkarthik/csvdiff/README.md

 # csvdiff

-A diff tool for database tables dumped as csv files.
+A Blazingly fast diff tool for database tables dumped as csv files.

+## What is csvdiff?

+Csvdiff is a difftool to compute changes between two csv files.
+It is not a traditional diff tool.
+It is most suitable for comparing csv files dumped from database tables.

 ## Usage